slowernews/wisdom-tldr/FAQ.md

 #### Can I help?

-I'm always open to criticism, suggestions and grammar corrections (I'm not a native english speaker).
+I'm always open to criticism, suggestions, misquotations or grammar corrections (I'm not a native english speaker).

 ---